NIEM/NIEM.github.io/health/meeting-minutes/2019-03-22/index.md

 - Meeting participants are invited to express use cases they are interested in hearing about
 - Meeting participants are invited to express if they would like to give a presentation to the group

-### Information Exchange Framework Applied to Structured Date Environments
+### Information Exchange Framework Applied to Structured Data Environments

 Brian Handspicker (Introduction)